 RYOKANS providing rooms with private open-air/Onsen baths

-An inn that stands along a river of Kyoto’s scenic Takao.
+Book Momijiya Bekkan Kawa no Iori in Kyoto Takao Onsen— An inn that stands along a river of Kyoto’s scenic Takao.
 Reached by crossing an exclusive suspension bridge.
-12 min by JR train from Kyoto Sta.
-45 min by JR train from Osaka Sta.
+12 min by JR line from Kyoto Sta.
+45 min by JR line from Osaka Sta.
+(Hanazono Sta.)

 “No. 1” ryokan in Japan

 Meals can be enjoyed in the seats at the riverbed overlooking the limpid stream of the river from June to September.